 How does med travel work?

-Healthcare travel consists of medical professionals who travel the country to fill staffing shortages in hospitals, clinics, and other healthcare facilities.
-As a med traveler, you’ll work with a medical staffing agency like Fusion Medical Staffing and partner with a travel recruiter to find the best travel jobs for you.
-Typically, each assignment will last for an average of 13 weeks, however, you may be able to extend your contract and stay for longer if you like where you are.
+Medical travel consists of healthcare professionals who travel the country to fill staffing shortages in hospitals, clinics, and other facilities.
+As a traveling healthcare professional, you’ll work with a medical staffing agency like Fusion Medical Staffing and partner with a travel recruiter to find the best travel jobs for you.
+Typically, each travel assignment will last for an average of 13 weeks, however, you may be able to extend your contract and stay for longer if you like where you are.

-Whether you’re a nurse or an allied health professional, medical travel is a great opportunity for you to grow your healthcare career, as well as experience different U.S. destinations.
+From travel nurses to allied health professionals, medical travel is a great opportunity for you to grow your healthcare career, as well as experience different U.S. destinations.